Establish the Best Home You Can

 Gather documentation to support the things you’ve said in your diary.
 This might involve lining- up witnesses who can eventually testify about your parenting skills and/or your spouse’s, or documenting incidents with police reports or school records.

 Your spouse might be doing the same thing, so gather proof to explain any iffy situations your spouse might try to use against you.
 Divorce can be a battle that involves much more than your children, so take steps to protect your own interests as well.
 This includes making copies of any documentation that relates to your finances, such as bank records, mortgages, credit card statements, car loans or retirement account statements.
 Pay stubs that prove your respective incomes are important as well.

 Be Smart about Social Media Use

 Social Media is not the place to air-out your dirty marital laundry or to criticize your spouse.
 You should also give thought to what you post about yourself and your activities, and what those posts say about your character and parenting skills and judgement.
 Follow the rule that if you were to see your social media posts blown-up as an exhibit in a divorce and/or custody proceeding, and you would be embarrassed by them, do not post them.

 Find a Lawyer

 Interview lawyers until you find one you can afford and feel comfortable with, and who has the experience to do the best possible job for you.
 Especially if custody is an issue, you won’t want to try to handle your divorce on your own.
-Give all your documentation to your lawyer so he or she can use it to help you.
-Get a cell phone of your own that’s not on your family plan so your contact with your lawyer is confidential, and establish an email account to which your spouse doesn’t have access.
+Give all your documentation to your divorce lawyer so he or she can use it to help you.
+Get a cell phone of your own that’s not on your family plan so your contact with your family law lawyer is confidential, and establish an email account to which your spouse doesn’t have access.